rbisdorff/Digraph3/docSphinx/tutorial.rst

     6 { rank = same; a2; }
     dot -Grankdir=TB -Tpng tutorialSlater.dot -o tutorialSlater.png

-We notice that the first crisp *Slater* ranking is a rather good fit (+0.676), slightly better apparently than the *NetFlows* ranking (+638).
-However, there are in fact 7 such potentially optimal *Slater* rankings.
-The corresponding epistemic disjunction gives the following partial ordering (see :numref:`tutorialSlater`).

 ..
 Figure:: tutorialSlater.png
     :name: tutorialSlater
     :width: 175pt